 All Students must successfully complete one global/cultural experience and one foreign language experience.
 Global/Cultural Perspectives: courses are designated with a (G) symbol on semester course listings.

-IV.
 Personal Health and Wellness Requirement

 Learning Outcomes: Students should have a thorough understanding of how to positively contribute to their own health and wellness through one of the following areas: students will assess their current state of health and wellness via completion of quantitative learning tools; student will demonstrate knowledge of current scientific data regarding cost and benefits of health choices; students will develop strategies to maintain lifelong physical, mental and social wellness.
 Personal Health and Wellness courses are designated with a (P) symbol on semester course listings.